AICoder12/KSPNet/README.md

 ## Notes

 + The code for this project refers to [mask2former](https://github.com/facebookresearch/Mask2Former).
 Thanks for the authors for their efforts.
 + If there are any issues with the code, please  send the email  to us.
-The email will be made public after the review process.